-The OIG issued Compliance Program Guidelines for Pharmaceutical Manufacturers (Guidelines) in April 2003.
+The OIG issued Compliance Program Guidance for Pharmaceutical Manufacturers in April 2003 and issued Compliance Program Guidance for the Durable Medical Equipment, Prosthetics, Orthotics, and Supply Industry in July 1999 (collectively, the Guidelines).
 This document includes guidelines related to continuing educational activities supported by pharmaceutical and medical device companies.
 The Guidelines could affect the type and extent of future support for our continuing education activities.
 The trade associations for the pharmaceutical and medical device industries (PhRMA and AdvaMed, respectively) have also promulgated their own codes of ethics.
 The Company follows the rules and guidelines provided by ACCME, ANCC, and other continuing education accrediting bodies to ensure that its continuing education programming is free from commercial bias and consistent with the OIG Guidelines.